zchee/neovim-wiki/Contributing.md

-## Thank you

-Thanks for considering contributing to Neovim.
+Thanks for considering contributing to Neovim!

 ## What needs to be done